 Dispute the information online or through courier mail

-Start the dispute process online.
+Start the dispute process online directly with the credit bureau.
 Keep a log of the disputes you’re making, the date and time, and any information you are supplying to support your claim.

 a.
 Document each time you communicate (written or verbal) with a lender or collections agent.
 Note the name of the agent, date, time and specifics of the conversations you’re having.
 Maintain copies of these records.